kkaovsp/Data-science-project/README.md

-Sure!
-Here's a clear and simple explanation of the code, section by section, that you can use in your **Code Appendix** or in the body of your report.

----

 ### **Code Explanation**

 This project uses Python with the **YOLOv8 model** (via the `ultralytics` library) and **OpenCV** to detect human postures like Standing, Sitting, and Falling in images, videos, and real-time webcam feeds.